duckdb/duckdb-web/docs/extensions/postgres.md

 ## Schema Cache

-To avoid having to continuously fetch schema data from Postgres, DuckDB keeps schema information – such as the names of tables, their columns, etc. – cached.
+To avoid having to continuously fetch schema data from PostgreSQL, DuckDB keeps schema information – such as the names of tables, their columns, etc. – cached.
 If changes are made to the schema through a different connection to the PostgreSQL instance, such as new columns being added to a table, the cached schema information might be outdated.
 In this case, the function `pg_clear_cache` can be executed to clear the internal caches.

 ```sql
 CALL pg_clear_cache();